mireklzicar/cellarc/scripts/dataset/DATASET_GENERATION.md

 ---

-By following the commands and verification steps in this document you can regenerate the dataset artefacts currently checked into `artifacts/datasets` and mirrored in `artifacts/hf_cellarc`, matching the statistics recorded alongside the release.
+By following the commands and verification steps in this document you can recreate the export tree under `${CELLARC_HOME:-~/.cache/cell_arc}/exports` and the mirror in `artifacts/hf_cellarc`, matching the statistics recorded alongside the release.